 The sustained success over recent years at TQEA is living evidence of our commitment that “we can and we will”.
-We foster a culture of learning by ensuring mutual respect and good behaviour with an ethos based upon high quality teaching.
+We foster a culture of learning by ensuring mutual respect and good behaviour with an ethos based upon high quality teaching and a commitment to safeguarding.
 We believe that all students can achieve well and have a balanced curriculum with personalised routes to success.
 This is supplemented by a wide range of extra-curricular experiences and opportunities.
 We aim for our students to be academically successful but also to be prepared for adulthood as happy and effective citizens.

 Following a year of incredible effort, dedication and a can do attitude, students and staff at The Queen Elizabeth Academy are celebrating yet another year of strong academic results.
 For a fourth year in a row, the progress of students at TQEA is set to be well above National Average in the government’s Progress 8 headline measure.